NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/PBE/losses.rst

     Provides the repair consequence data published in the Hazus Earthquake Technical Manual (2011)

 :User Defined:
     Allows you to Choose a file that provides your own set of consequence functions.
-The Pelicun user manual explains how to prepare a compatible consequence data file.
+The |PelicunDocs| explains how to prepare a compatible consequence data file.

 Mapping